Ultrapure Water Systems

 Compact laboratory water systems for 10 liters per day

 - Reliable - Delivers consistently high water quality for reliable and reproducible results

 - Intuitive - Touch-activated color display with direct access to all important dispensing options

 - Innovative - With unique bagtank technology, depending on the type of system; saves time-intensive tank cleaning

 - Compact - Space-saving, with a width of only 28 cm

 Arium® Pro Ultrapure Water Systems

-Application-orientated and flexible to meet the highest demands
+Application-orientated and flexible to meet your needs

 - Modular – System selection specifically for your application

 - Consistent quality – Meet or exceed ASTM Type 1 water quality to increase sensitivity of analytical results